uclaacm/hackschool-f18/session-4-backend-express/README.md

 ## What we'll be learning today

+* Creating more complex and scalable web applications
 * More on Node.js' `require()`
 * Splitting a web server into several different pieces